Sensing the diversity of Southeast Asia by contrasting two neighbors

 Depart Bangkok for Ta Kha village in Samut Songkram province.
 Together with three Chulalongkorn University students, we’ll observe life in the floating market and meet our village hosts, with whom we’ll stay overnight.

 In the early morning, we join the village custom of offering food to monks in order to make Buddhist merit.
 After breakfast, we learn the process of producing coconut sugar—the main local industry.
 This is a day to appreciate the pace of life in rural Thailand.

 We say goodbye to our village hosts and travel to Bangkok Airport.
 Afternoon flight to Kuala Lumpur, Malaysia.
-Transfer to Manipal International University for exchange with its students.
 On to ZON Residences.

 Morning meeting with staff of the Women’s Aid Organisation, an NGO which protects the rights of women and foreign workers.
 Afternoon briefing by UNHCR staff on situation of refugees in Malaysia, followed by visit to an informal school for refugee children.